 Can be introduced as a contaminant on wood products, live trees e.g. mature olive trees, other commodities, in vehicles e.g. containers on ships/trucks or on fruit or flowers (Marris, 2011).
 The species was initially introduced to France in 2004 (NNSS, 2017) possibly with goods imported from China.
 From there, with the queens being highly mobile and adaptable, it has spread rapidly to Germany, Italy, Portugal and Spain (European Commission, 2017).

-A hornet was discovered in Devon in the UK in September 2017.
-The nest has since been found and destroyed (www.nonnativespecies.org).
+The first sighting in Great Britain was in Devon in September 2017.
+There have been several sightings of individuals and nest that have been destroyed (www.nonnativespecies.org).
+The species is present in the Channel islands.
+There are no verified sightings for Northern Ireland.
 It is conceivable that inseminated queens could make their way to Ireland should colonies establish in the UK.

 Mechanism of impact